Annex-Engineering/Annex-Engineering_User_Mods/Printers/K3/everycoloryouare-eBox/Grommets/Readme.md

 The grommet nuts come in three variants with 0.05mm, 0.1mm, and 0.2mm clearances between the nut threads and the grommet screw threads.

 ## Other Variants
-Feel free to modify the CAD files to make other variants, or contact @everycoloryouare on discord to request versions for a particular use case.
+Feel free to modify the CAD files to make other variants, or contact @EveryColorYouAre on the Annex Engineering discord to request versions for a particular use case.